poiyomi/PoiyomiDocs/docs/color-and-normals/decals.md

 **REMEMBER: Global Video Texture is <u>NOT</u> a part of AudioLink and is only provided as a convenience!**

-*It's also worth knowing that there are not many Worlds out there support this feature.
+*It's also worth knowing that there are not many Worlds out there supporting this feature.
 Currently, only Worlds that utilize the latest versions of [ProTV <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://protv.dev/) 3.0 are able to broadcast Video Textures to shaders.*

 </details>